mebeim/aoc/2021/README.md

   So 1 ≤ V<sub>0,x</sub> ≤ x<sub>max</sub>.

-- As per V<sub>0,y</sub>, any value that is above -y<sub>min</sub> will immediately overshoot the target after reaching y=0 (as we discussed in part 1), so V<sub>0,y</sub> <= −y<sub>min</sub>.
+- As per V<sub>0,y</sub>, any value that is above −y<sub>min</sub> will immediately overshoot the target after reaching y=0 (as we discussed in part 1), so V<sub>0,y</sub> <= −y<sub>min</sub>.
 The lowest we can shoot is V<sub>0,y</sub> = y<sub>min</sub> (i.e. directly hit the target at t=1).
-  Anything lower and we'll miss it entirely with our prove going deep down towards negative infinity.
+  Anything lower and we'll miss it entirely with our probe going deep down towards negative infinity.

   So y<sub>min</sub> ≤ V<sub>0,x</sub> ≤ −y<sub>min</sub>.